eddieblu/.github/profile/webServices/startupWebSocket/startupWebSocket.md

   - 20% - Frontend makes WebSocket connection
   - 20% - Data sent over WebSocket connection
   - 20% - WebSocket data displayed in the application interface
-  - 20% - All visible elements are working - Some of your application functionality has been mocked up in previous version of the startup.
-Your application should feel fully functional.
+  - 20% - The application is fully functional.
+There are no mocks or placeholder features.

 ## Go celebrate